Texas Leaders of Tomorrow

 A Detailed Website – If constituents can't find it, it still exists.
 A clearly listed and descriptive platform is a very good start.
 Also be sure to look for a list of accomplishments that build a solid voter base.

-Other Candidates have websites that are ready for you to look despite it all.
+Other Candidates have websites that are ready for you to look at despite it all.
 Their hard work explains their goals and their specific platforms.
 Stay informed whether it be looking at a website or reading a favorite newsletter.
 Free information is always a definite plus.

 Share Positive News – Do you feel comfortable using social media?
 Sometimes people share a political opinion and topic.
 Remember, the best posted opinion or topic is the kind that is a positive one.
 Whatever you do or say, enjoy educating others with the positive news that you are willing to share.